HOW TO TALK TO KIDS ABOUT CLIMATE CHANGE

 In a time where climate change makes it on to nearly every front page, it’s clear we need to have frank conversations with our youth about the planet’s future.
 But talking about climate change is difficult even for adults.
 It can be a divisive topic that leaves us feeling hopeless.
 Can you imagine the impact this has on our kids?

 A recent study has shown that thinking and talking about climate change induces anxiety, and for the developing mind of a child these stressors can be particularly harmful to their mental health.
-So how do we talk to youth about the challenges our environment is facing, and more importantly, the solutions?
+So

 While it may seem daunting to introduce climate change and sustainability to kids, it’s important to remember how significant this will be in their lifetimes.
 Helping even the youngest students understand the natural world around them - and why it’s important to conserve it - will create a generation of people equipped to make change.